-The following is a diary entry from 2010.
-The events in the entry took place just three weeks after Cyclone Pat had devastated the island of Aitutaki, part of the Cook Islands, causing widespread damage to homes and buildings with wind gusts exceeding 185km/h.
+The following is a diary entry from 2010 recollecting events that took place just three weeks after Cyclone Pat had devastated the island of Aitutaki, part of the Cook Islands, causing widespread damage to homes and buildings with wind gusts exceeding 185km/h.

 Saturday, 27 February 2010

 For some reason, I was already lying awake at 4am when I heard a voice call out from outside our hut.

 Stumbling out of bed, I opened the door to see our host, Veia, standing there soaking wet with a worried look on her face.

 “A tsunami is coming!”

 “Now?”
 I replied, although my exact thoughts were more in the line of “Could it come back a bit later?”.
 From Veia’s expression it was obvious it couldn’t.
 She had been informed by a local authority that everyone on the island had to evacuate to the nearest safety point.

 It had only been three weeks since Cyclone Pat had devastated the island of Aitutaki, and the people on the island were still recovering from the destruction the cyclone had caused.
 Veia’s Inano Beach Bungalows, where we were guests had thankfully been spared from major damage.